 The U.S. dollar is our functional and reporting currency.
 However, a significant portion of our operating expenses are incurred in New Israeli Shekels, or NIS, which is the lawful currency of the State of Israel.
 As a result, we are exposed to the risks that the NIS may appreciate relative to the dollar, or, if the NIS instead devalues relative to the dollar, that the inflation rate in Israel may exceed such rate of devaluation of the NIS, or that the timing of such devaluation may lag behind inflation in Israel.
 In any such event, the dollar cost of our operations in Israel would increase and our dollar-denominated results of operations would be adversely affected.
 We cannot predict any future trends in the rate of inflation in Israel or the rate of devaluation (if any) of the NIS against the dollar.
-For example, the level of devaluation of the NIS against the dollar in 2018 was 8.1%, and if the dollar cost of our operations in Israel continues to increase, our dollar-measured results of operations will be adversely affected.
+For example, although the dollar appreciated against the NIS in 2018 by 8.1%, the dollar depreciated against the NIS in 2019 was 7.8%.
+If the dollar cost of our operations in Israel increase, our dollar-measured results of operations will be adversely affected.